codrina24/Libft/README.md

 ## Description

-Libft is a project designed to implement various standard C functions and provide additional utilities.
+Libft is a project designed to implement various standard C functions and take the first steps in learning C and its core concepts.
-These functions serve as a solid foundation for learning to build programs in C and will be used in subsequent Common Core projects.
+These functions provide a solid foundation for building programs and will be used in subsequent Common Core projects.

 The project covers: